pri-m-05/devgpt/README.md

 # DevGPT

-**DevGPT** is a full-stack AI assistant built to help developers understand, navigate, and reason about large codebases with ease.
-It embeds your project into a semantic vector space and lets you ask natural language questions like:
+DevGPT is a full-stack AI assistant that helps developers understand and navigate large codebases through semantic search and natural language questions.
+Built with React, Flask, FAISS, and OpenAI embeddings.

->
-> “How does authentication work?”
-> “Where is this function used?”
-> “What happens when the user logs in?”
->

-It then returns grounded, context-aware answers based on the actual source code.

 ---